Mitchell-Lee-93/kitti-lego-loam/README.md

 *Notes: The parameter "loopClosureEnableFlag" is set to "true" for SLAM.
 ```
 3. transformfusion.cpp
+To correct two diffrent TF of lego-loam results and kitti gt.
+And also to save the results in kitti gt format
 ```
 From line 222 to 286, saving results code added
 ```